knative/docs/docs/install/Knative-with-Minishift.md

 either follow the manual set up steps below, or you can run the convenient scripts from
 [the openshift-cloud-functions/knative-operators project](https://github.com/openshift-cloud-functions/knative-operators),
-which do something similiar, like this:
+which do something similar, like this:

     git clone https://github.com/openshift-cloud-functions/knative-operators
     cd knative-operators